 Adjusts the bid for a specific keyword.
 Can increase to get more traffic or decrease to reduce spend on underperformers.

-Keyword 'homes for sale [city]' converted 5 leads to showings this week.
+Keyword 'sell my apartment building [market]' produced 5 qualified seller calls this week.
 Increase bid by 25% to capture more traffic while conversion rate is high.

 Pauses or resumes a campaign or ad group via API.
 Useful for budget management or scheduling campaigns around events.